mixu/nwm/readme.md

 Nwm.js:

 - Layout decisions are done in Javascript, not C++.
-- Tiling window layout (like dwm): you can write your own in JS.
+- Write your own layout, or use one of the built-in layouts:
+    - Vertical Stack Tiling (e.g. DWM's tiling)
+    - Monocle (a.k.a. fullscreen)
+    - Bottom Stack Tiling (a.k.a. wide)
+    - Grid (a.k.a fair)
+- Support for workspaces:
-- Support for workspaces (0-9 via keyboard, max int via JS).
+    - Access workspaces 0-9 via keyboard (and max int via JS)
+    - Each workspace can have it's own layout
+- Support for "main window":
+    - One window is considered to be the "main window"
+    - That window usually gets more space depending on the layout
+    - Each workspace has it's own main window scale setting
 - REPL, so you can issue commands to it interactively

 # Installing and running under a secondary X11 server (Xephyr)